Dacada/rpi-home-setup/README.md

      - fileserver
    - A username (dacada) and password (check password manager, different for each device)
    - The right locale and keyboard layout (just in case we need to actually physically log in)
-   - Enable ssh with the appropriate public key (check the ansible vault in this repository).
+   - Enable ssh with the appropriate public key (check the ansible vault in the fileserver).
 The format of the input should be: `from="192.168.1.0/24" THE KEY HERE`.
 That option at the start may make it just slightly more secure?
    - Disable telemetry
 3. Configure in a static IP address.
 Mount /dev/sdX1 and edit cmdline.txt to put the following at the end: